suji0131/German_Traffic_Signs_Classifier/README.md

 ![Image of Inception](https://github.com/suji0131/German_Traffic_Signs_Classifier/blob/master/extras/Inception.png)

 ## Model Training
 Adam optimizer was used to minimize the cross entropy loss.
 A learning rate of 0.001, batch size of 9000 is used for a total of 65 epochs.
-Nine thousand random integers are genrated between 0 and 1,96,000 and data at these indices are used as a batch.
+Nine thousand random integers are generated between 0 and 1,96,000 and data at these indices are used as a batch.
 Training was done on google cloud with 2 vCPUs with 13GB memory and a nVidia Tesla K80 GPU.
 Training time for each epoch is approximately 22 seconds.

 ## Results
-Validation accuracy of 99 percent was acheived and trained model has top five accuracy of 98 percent on test set.
+Validation accuracy of 99 percent was achieved and trained model has top five accuracy of 98 percent on test set.